 Where is the pink city in Morocco?

 Why Marrakech is called the red city?
-Anyone who has travelled to Marrakech even once will claim to have lost his heart in the pink city!
+Anyone who has traveled to Marrakech even once will claim to have lost his heart in the pink city!
 There is so much to see in this African nation that even 7 days in Morocco is less.

 I have grown up watching the lovely pink coloured buildings in Marrakesh.
 Thanks to the use of beaten pink clay, most of the buildings and the city walls of Marrakesh.
 You can easily see this building in Jamaa el-Fna square.
 This vibrant marketplace is located in the heart of heart of the medina area.

 Many of these buildings were constructed by the conquerors of North African Empire in the 12th century C.E.
 Marrakesh is also known as the red city for its red buildings.

 Yves Saint Laurent once famously said:

 “A visit to Marrakech was a great shock to me.
 This city taught me color”.